2010 CJHL Playoff Update

-The AJHL and BCHL are both set to embark on the Championship Finals in the 2010 Playoffs.
-The final two teams of the AJHL are the Spruce Grove Saints and Fort McMurray Oil Barons, while the Powell River Kings and Vernon Vipers are the remaining teams in the BCHL playoffs.
+The AJHL and BCHL Finals are both tied at 2-2 following Tuesday night's games.
+The Spruce Grove Saints and Fort McMurray Oil Barons are in competition for the AJHL title, while the Powell River Kings and Vernon Vipers are the final two teams remaining in the BCHL.

 Western Champion - The Saskatchewan Junior Hockey League (SJHL) Champions will meet the Manitoba Junior Hockey League (MJHL) Champions in the Anavet Cup and compete for the title of Western Champion.

 Just three teams remain in the battle to represent the Western region at the 2010 RBC Cup, including the MJHL Champion Dauphin Kings, and the La Ronge Ice Wolves and Yorkton Terriers of the SJHL.

 The Dauphin Kings wrapped up their first MJHL championship since 1993 with a 4 game sweep of the Winnipeg Saints.
 The final series featured three one-goal games, including a pair of 1-0 overtime decisions.
 Next for the Kings is the Anavet Cup match-up versus the SJHL champions, either the Yorkton Terriers or the La Ronge Ice Wolves.
 As Dauphin is the host team for the RBC Cup, the SJHL Champion will automatically have a berth into the 2010 National Championship no matter the outcome in the series with the Kings.